Photo: Scandinav Bildbyrå

 The Media Barometer has been conducted annually since 1979.
 Through 2018, the Media Barometer was conducted as a telephone-only survey.
 Since 2019, the results are based on answers collected via a combined web and telephone survey.
 Traditionally, the results referred to the Swedish population aged 9–79, but in 2020, the sample frame was expanded to ages 9–85.

 Below you will find answers to some of the most common questions regarding the Media Barometer survey.
-You may also contact our survey manager Karin Hellingwerf, by e-mail on email@example.com or by telephone on +46 31 786 19 92.
+You may also contact our survey manager Karin Hellingwerf by e-mail at firstname.lastname@example.org or by telephone at +46 31 786 19 92.

 What is measured in the survey?